prathamesh-sonpatki/o11y-wiki/README.md

 ### Cardinality

-Cardinality refers to the number of unique values in a set of data.
-In the context of monitoring systems, high cardinality can negatively impact performance, so it's important to manage the cardinality of metrics and labels
+Cardinality refers to the number of unique attributes of a metric.
+Eg. for a metric which tracks no. of requests to an HTTP service, the attributes such as user's email can explode the unique combinations of the metric because each user's email will result into a unique [time series](#time-series).
+High cardinality can result into latent dashboards because it causes querying of data slow due to higher computation and memory overhead.

 ### Counter